-This proxy statement includes certain financial measures computed using non-GAAP components, as defined by the SEC.
+This proxy statement includes certain non-GAAP financial measures and certain financial measures computed using non-GAAP components, as defined by the SEC.
 These measures are not in accordance with, or a substitute for, GAAP, and our financial measures may be different from non-GAAP financial measures used by other companies.
-We have provided a reconciliation of our non-GAAP components to the most directly comparable GAAP components.
+We have provided a reconciliation of our non-GAAP components to the most directly comparable GAAP measures or components.